mattermost-community/focalboard/docs/mattermost-boards-dev-guide.md

 ### Building the Boards plugin

-Fork or clone the [Focalboard repo](https://github.com/mattermost/focalboard), and follow the steps in the readme to set up your dev environment.
+Fork the [Focalboard repo](https://github.com/mattermost/focalboard), clone it locally, and follow the steps in the readme to set up your dev environment.

 Install dependencies:
 ```